anttiluode/JsonAV/README.md

 ### Step 6: Run Workflow Number Four

-In this next step, we have following foldrs full of content we have to clean:
+In this next step, we have following folders full of content we have to clean:

 tts_output organized_assets comfyui/output